NorthStarUAS/aura-hardware-legacy/README.md

 ## Version 2.3 (Date: in development)

-Pocketbeagle + Teensy-3.2 + Custom Board (kicad + Oshpark)
+Pocketbeagle + Teensy-3.2 + Custom Board (KiCad + Oshpark)

 Major updates:
-- Experiment with kicad's autorouting feature.
+- Experiment with KiCad's autorouting feature.
 - Some component placement tweaks based on the build up of the v2.2 board (pending.)